 If you’re looking for a top-of-the-line pair of wireless headphones to get you through a long-haul flight, try the 1000XM2 Wireless Noise-Cancelling Headphones from Sony.
 With high-resolution audio quality, 30 hours of battery life, and a noise-cancelling profile made just for the in-flight experience, these wireless headphones are worth the high price if you crave a quiet flight.

-Price and where to buy it: $349 on the B and H website
+Price and where to buy it: $298 on Amazon

 More from SmarterTravel: